Yustinia/Yustinia/README.md

 # 💫 About Me:

-An absolute trash programmer that relies on AI for assistance and guidance.<br>But at least I'm able to learn a lot from it ツ<br><br>🔭 I’m currently working on a lot of private repos that end up archived or deleted<br>🌱 I’m currently learning other programming languages and Nihonggo<br>💬 Ask me about in my socials<br>⚡ Fun fact: Yuri FTW
+An absolute trash programmer that relies on AI for assistance and guidance.
+But at least I'm able to learn a lot from it ツ.

+🔭 I’m currently working on a lot of private repos that end up archived or deleted

+🌱 I’m currently learning other programming languages and Nihonggo

+💬 Ask me about in my socials where you can expect no replies

-## 🌐 Socials:
+## 🌐 Socials (Spoiler: It's Barebones)

 <p align="center">
   <!-- Bluesky -->
   <a href="https://bsky.app/profile/yustinia513.bsky.social">